Carlos Gereda y de Borbón: Early life

-Carlos spent his early childhood in Spain, before being sent to Ladycross Preparatory School in Sussex, England.
+He spent his early childhood in Spain, before being sent to Ladycross Preparatory School in Sussex, England.
 He then attended Downside School, a Benedictine foundation in Somerset, before reading Industrial Engineering at the Complutense University of Madrid.

 On 15 February 1975, he married Doña María de las Nieves Castellano y Barón, 15th Marquesa de Almazán (born 24 September 1947).
 Her family's hereditary title was created in 1575 by Philip II of Spain.

 Career

-In 1975, Carlos embarked on a career in business as a commercial development entrepreneur, which provided him opportunities to travel the world from the Far East to South America and Central Europe.
+In 1975, he embarked on a career in business as a commercial development entrepreneur, which provided him opportunities to travel the world from the Far East to South America and Central Europe.
 He and his wife lived in Buenos Aires from 1979 to 1986, from where she still operates an oil services company.

-Carlos was involved in establishing a Museum of Science and Leisure at Málaga, Spain, with the aim of its developing into one of the most important such museums in southern Europe.
+He was involved in establishing a Museum of Science and Leisure at Málaga, Spain, with the aim of its developing into one of the most important such museums in southern Europe.

 Death

-Carlos Gereda y de Borbón died at his residence in Madrid, Spain, on 29 August 2017, following a short illness.
-He was buried two days later in a private family ceremony.
+On 29 August 2017, he died at his residence in Madrid, Spain, following a short illness.
+He was buried on 30 August in a private family ceremony.